hemtjanst/dammsugare/README.md

 # Dammsugare

-Dammsugare exposes a switch to HomeKit that allows turning a Eufy RoboVac 11 on or off.
+Dammsugare exposes a switch to HomeKit that allows turning a robot vacuum on or off.
+By default it is configured for a Eufy RoboVac 11.

 **Note**: This relies on a soon to be open sourced component that exposes an [LIRCd](http://www.lirc.org/html/lircd.html) to MQTT.
 Each topic it exposes is